 Scientists Emmanuel Petricoin and Shane Casswell had the hypothesis that if they could find makers in saliva for early stage cancer, they could use that same body fluid to look at concussive events.

-They set out to prove that hypothesis on a group of 12 and 13-year-old football players., taking their
+They set out to prove that hypothesis on a group of 12 and 13-year-old football players., taking their saliva samples at the beginning of the season.
+They also put sensors in all their helmets.

 Then they logged the impact of the hits each player took and also took saliva samples each week.
 They then developed a specific nano particle that attracts the bio markers – substances in the body that measure organ function.